-Students are strongly encouraged to complete RELG 2650 and PHS 2050 by the end of their second year.
-It is desirable that all core classes be completed no later than the end of the third year.
+Students are strongly encouraged to complete RELG 2650 and PHS 3050 by the end of their second year.
+It is desirable to have all core classes completed by the end of the third year.

 - Required Science Elective Credits (Two courses):

-Students interested in professional school (Medical, Dental, etc.) should consider taking BIOL 5010 (Biochemistry) to fulfill this requirement.
+Students interested in professional school (Medical, Dental, etc.) should consider taking BIOL 3030 (Biochemistry) to fulfill part of this requirement.

-Biology electives should be chosen based on the student's interests and relevance to their proposed career path.
-Students are strongly advised to take biology courses that deal as directly with their research topics as possible.
+Science electives should be chosen based on the student's interests and relevance to their proposed career path.
+Students are strongly advised to take science elective courses that deal as directly with their thesis research topics as possible.
 If students have questions about the relevance or applicability of courses they should consult with the Program Director and their thesis advisor.

 - Required Third Year Coursework in Public Health Sciences: